Our Trails

 Description

 This trail begins at the Methodist Church on Westchester Drive.
-It is a pleasant walk through the woods by a number of streams with, you have guessed it, seven bridges.
-As you can see on the map it is a lollipop configuration where you walk half a mile up the stem and then a one-mile loop before returning to the trailhead along the stem.
+It is a pleasant walk through the woods by a number of streams crossed by seven bridges.
+The trail is a lollipop configuration consisting of a half-mile stem and then a one-mile loop…return to the trailhead along the stem.
+You can extend your hike by including the 0.5 mile St. George Trail loop.
+The short connector between the two trails is approximately halfway around the loop.

 Driving Directions